fluteds/CSS/README.md

 # **CSS Files**

-#### Copyright 2018-2020
+#### Copyright 2018-2021

-##### Terms and Conditions (more like rules.)
+##### About this repo

 - Most of my code is for use with [Discord](https://discord.com), [Tumblr](https://tumblr.com), [BetterDiscord](https://github.com/Jiiks/BetterDiscordApp) and [plug.dj](https://plug.dj).
 This will be stated in the readme.md and by designated folder.

-- Note: Most of these files are either slightly broken or completely broken, most of these are here due to pastebin's new limited uploading.
+- Note: Most of these files are either slightly broken or completely broken.
+Most of these files are here due to pastebin's new limited uploading.

-- Any code/file listed as Personal etc in the folder's readme.md and inside the code Is **NOT** available for redistribution and will probably be unfinished/bugged.

 - Under **no circumstances** may you redistribute under any other name or edit my work without permission.
 If you do want to work on them, that's great!
 Just please let me know!

-Any unusual happenings, more like **bugs**, are to be reported in the **Issues** section of this repo, thank you! :)

 ##### Legal Stuff: